Dr. Simon Baruch and the Bathhouse Movement

 Surgeon and Prisoner of War

-Simon Baruch began his life in Schwersenz, a small town in Poland, before emigrating to South Carolina as a teenager.
+Simon Baruch began his life in 1840 in Schwersenz, a small town in Poland, before emigrating to South Carolina as a teenager.
 He received his medical degree in 1862 from the Medical College of Virginia and served as a surgeon for the Confederate Army in the Civil War.
 The Union Army captured Baruch twice as a prisoner.
 Amusingly, he described that his first captivity “would have been the most delightful of my war experiences,” had it not been for an illness he acquired during his imprisonment.

 Following the war’s end in 1865, Baruch continued to practice in the South for a time.
 Later that year, he made his way to New York to work as an attending physician at the Medical Polyclinic of the North-Eastern Dispensary in Hell’s Kitchen, commonly treating poor and working-class people.
 A year later he was back in South Carolina, where he remained for over a decade.
 But in 1881 he returned to New York, where he became known as an active public health advocate and medical writer, and made great strides in medicine.